 The Georgia Museum of Art welcomes and serves K-12 school groups from near and far with interpretive programs based on its exhibitions and collections and geared to Georgia Performance Standards.
 Tours are age-appropriate and feature gallery and studio activities.

-Schools interested in taking advantage of the program should contact the museum at 706.542.GMOA (4662).
-Individuals wishing to donate to the program should contact the museum at 706.542.GMOA (4662) or donate online by clicking below:
+Schools interested in taking advantage of the program should contact the museum at 706.542.4662.
+Individuals wishing to donate to the program should contact the museum at 706.542.4662 or donate online by clicking below:

 Bring the museum to your classroom!
 The docents of the Georgia Museum of Art have created a traveling tour for elementary schools in the Athens area.
-This presentation was inspired by Alfred Heber Holbrook who took his collection of nineteenth and twentieth-century paintings throughout Georgia in his “Artmobile” and shared these works with schools and communities around the state.
-The paintings from Mr. Holbrook's collection form the core of the Georgia Museum of Art's Permanent Collection.
-The museum opened in 1948, and Mr. Holbrook was the museum's first director.
-The Georgia Museum of Art's Suitcase Tour is designed for students in grades K-3 and features the works of five artists from the Permanent Collection.
+This presentation was inspired by Alfred Heber Holbrook who took his collection of 19th- and 20th-century paintings throughout Georgia in his “Artmobile” and shared these works with schools and communities around the state.
+The paintings from Mr. Holbrook's collection form the core of the Georgia Museum of Art's permanent collection.
+The Suitcase Tour is designed for students in grades K-3 and features the works of five artists from the permanent collection.
 Through a discussion of these paintings and related hands-on activities, students will learn about the elements of art and gain a better understanding of how to look and talk about art.
 Follow-up activities and information about the museum are also included with this tour.
-These fifty-minute presentations are free of charge and limited to thirty students per presentation.
-For more information and to schedule a Suitcase Tour, please contact the education department at the Georgia Museum of Art at 706.542.GMOA (4662).
+These 50-minute presentations are free and limited to 30 students per presentation.
+For more information and to schedule a Suitcase Tour, please contact the education department at the Georgia Museum of Art at 706.542.4662.

 Just My Imagination